ufou/sd-agent/tests/README.md

 They are great because they mimic a real setup where someone would enable a check on a machine with this service running.
 Using mocks or pre-saved responses often hides corner-cases and are the source of lots of issues.

-We run these tests by creating a build machine "flavor" (see Travis/Appveyor section), basically each flavor is defined by the third party software we install on this machine.
+We run these tests by creating a build machine "flavor" (see Travis section), basically each flavor is defined by the third party software we install on this machine.

 Most of the times `flavor == check_name`.